-N Process flow step QMS EMS OH&SMS EnMS ISMS ITSMS FSMS MDMS on the business and IT complexity 9.
-In case of multi-site determine further reduction in audit time for each site (when applicable) cl.7.3 "Calculation of audit time": unless precluded by specific schemes, the reduction of audit time per sampled site shall not be greater than 50%.
-IAF MD1:2018: • cl.7.3 "Calculation of audit time": unless precluded by specific schemes, the reduction of audit time per sampled site shall not be greater than 50%.
+N Process flow step QMS EMS OH&SMS EnMS ISMS ITSMS FSMS MDMS table C.1 classification of factors) table C.4: increase / reduction depending on the business and IT complexity the minimum audit time transportation Services" 9.
+In case of multi-site determine further reduction in audit time for each site (when applicable) IAF MD1:2018: cl.7.3 "Calculation of audit time": unless precluded by specific schemes, the reduction of audit time per sampled site shall not be greater than 50%.
 IAF MD1:2018: cl.7.3 "Calculation of audit time": unless precluded by specific schemes, the reduction of audit time per sampled site shall not be greater than 50%.
-ISO 50003:2021: cl.B.5.4.2: further site reduction not mentioned ISO/IEC 27006:2015 Amd.1:2020: • "Further site reduction not mentioned" reduction not mentioned" but its rationale may be applied since IAF MD1 mentions ISO TS 22003 (See also above) IAF MD9:2022: • cl.MD 9.1.5 Note: IAF MD1:2018 is not mentioned, but its rationale may be applied in case of table A.1.7 In case of multiple management systems check whether there are the conditions for conducting an integrated audit ISO 50003:2021 • cl.9.1.6 "Multiple management systems standards" cl.
+IAF MD1:2018: cl.7.3 "Calculation of audit time": unless precluded by specific schemes, the reduction of audit time per sampled site shall not be greater than 50%.
+ISO 50003:2021: cl.B.5.4.2: further site reduction not mentioned "Further site reduction ISO/IEC 20000-6:2017 Note: IAF MD1 not mentioned: "Further site reduction not mentioned" but its rationale may be applied since IAF MD1 IAF MD9:2022: cl.MD 9.1.5 Note: IAF MD1:2018 is not mentioned, but its rationale may be applied in case of table A.1.7 management systems check whether there are the conditions for conducting an integrated audit IAF MD11:2013: ■ cl.2 "Application" IAF MD11:2013: • cl.2 "Application" • cl.2 "Application" ISO 50003:2021 cl.9.1.6 "Multiple management systems standards" cl.
 A.6.3 Note refers to IAF MD11 Amd.1:2020: cl.
-9.1.6 "Multiple management systems" Note: IAF MD11 not mentioned, but its rationale may be applied since IAF MD11 mentions ISO/IEC 20000 ISO/TS 22003:2013: • cl.B.1 "General": in case of a combined audit involving FSMS, a reduction of the audit time can be implemented • Annex D "Guidance on generic certificate functions" Note: IAF MD11 not mentioned, but its rationale may be applied since IAF MD11 mentions ISO/TS 22003 (clauses 2.1.5.1) IAF MD9:2022: cl.MD 9.1.4 states the applicability of IAF MD11 for integrated audit for standards other than ISO 9001 Annex D: when conducting an ISO 9001 and ISO 13485 audit together, a minimum of 25% will be added to audit time calculated per Annex D. Determine the starting point for the total audit time of the integrated management system (IMS) IAF MD11:2013: ■ cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system that is part of it IAF MD11:2013: • cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system that is part of it IAF MD11:2013: cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system that is part of it IAF MD11:2013: cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system that is part of it ISO 50003:2021 cl.A.6.3, Note cl.B.5.4.2 calculating the total calculating the total audit time of an IMS by adding the audit times calculated for each management system IAF MD11:2013: cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system IAF MD11:2013: • cl.2.1.5.1c: take into account factors that may increase or IAF MD11:2013: • cl.2.1.5.1c: take into account factors that may increase or account factors that ISO/IEC 27006:2015 - Amd.1:2020: • cl.9.1.6 "Multiple management systems" ISO/IEC 20000-6:2017: • cl.
-9.1.6 "Multiple management systems" ISO/TS 22003:2013: • clause B.1"General": in the case of a combined audit IAF MD9:2022: • cl.MD 9.1.4 states the applicability of IAF MD11 for integrated
+9.1.6 "Multiple management systems" Note: IAF MD11 not mentioned, but its rationale may be applied since IAF MD11 mentions ISO/IEC 20000 ISO/TS 22003:2013: • cl.B.1 "General": in case of a combined audit involving FSMS, a reduction of the audit time can be implemented • Annex D "Guidance on generic certificate functions" Note: IAF MD11 not mentioned, but its rationale may be applied since IAF MD11 mentions ISO/TS 22003 (clauses 2.1.5.1) IAF MD9:2022: cl.MD 9.1.4 states the applicability of IAF MD11 for integrated audit for standards other than ISO 9001 Annex D: when conducting an ISO 9001 and ISO 13485 audit together, a minimum of 25% will be added to audit time calculated per Annex D. IAF MD11:2013: • cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system that is part of it the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management IAF MD11:2013: cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system that is part of it the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management cl.2.1.5.1b: determine the starting point for calculating the total audit time of an IMS by adding the audit times calculated for each management system